typefacedesign/document-driven-typedesign/ux/userjourneys.md

 	* If Chris answers "No",
 		* It will not remove that Font Family or any Fonts that have been added to it

-### Add 1 or more Fonts to 1 or more Families
+### Add 1 or more Fonts to a Font Family

 * Chris is viewing the dashboard
-* Chris selects 1 or more Families
+* Chris clicks the "Add Fonts" button for a Font Family
+* Chris is presented with a popup that asks how he wants to upload the fonts:
-* Chris drags 1 or more Fonts from a folder on his computer to the drop area
+	* Chris can drag fonts from his computer to the drop area
-	* Chris is also able to select Fonts using a File Dialog
+	* Chris can select Fonts using a File Dialog
-	* Chris is also able to enter a URL to load the fonts from
+	* Chris can enter a URL to load the fonts from
-* If Chris adds more than 18 Fonts, he is asked to select which Families to add each font to
+* If Chris adds more than 18 Fonts, he is told to try again with less fonts
 * Else, Chris is notified of the progress as the Fonts are loaded
 * Once all of the Fonts have been loaded they are added to the list of Fonts for the Font Family
+* Chris is shown a confirmation message
+* Chris is shown a button to Undo this, for 30 seconds

-### Add 1 or more Fonts to 1 or more Families that already have those fonts
+### Add 1 or more Fonts to a Font Family that already have those fonts

-* Chris is viewing the dashboard
-* Chris selects 1 or more Families
-* Chris drags 1 or more Fonts from a folder on his computer to the drop area
-	* Chris is also able to select Fonts using a File Dialog
-	* Chris is also able to enter a URL to load the fonts from
+* Chris is adding Fonts to a Font Family (see above)
-* If Chris adds more than 18 Fonts, he is asked to select which Families to add each font to
+* Some of the Fonts Chris is uploading already exist in that Font Family
 * For each Font that already exists, Chris is asked if he wants to replace the existing Font which will forget any testing he has already completed for that Font
-	* If Chris answers Yes,
+	* If Chris answers "Replace Existing",
 		* It will replace that Font
-		* Chris is shown a confirmation message
-		* Chris is shown a button to Undo this for 30 seconds
-	* If Chris answers No,
+	* If Chris answers "Keep Existing",
 		* It will not replace that Font

 ### Removing an existing Font from a Font Family